2 Banks To Buy In Anticipation Of Earnings Season

 Chart 5

-Analysts' Most Bullish on Ally and Discover Financial
+Analysts Most Bullish on Ally and Discover Financial

 Perhaps no surprise given the prior charts, analysts are bullish on Discover Financial and Ally as reflected in chart 6.
 As evidence, these two banks show the best consensus analyst recommendations.
 (Scale: 1 for Buy, 2 Outperform, 3 Hold, 4 Underperform, 5 Sell.)
 Bank of America is the third most attractive bank based on analyst recommendations.
 Capital One at 2.36 matches the group median of 2.38.
 The least attractive bank is M&T.